jboss-developer/jboss-eap-quickstarts/jts/README.md

 #### Modify the Server Configuration Using the JBoss CLI Tool Interactively

-1. Start the JBoss EAP 6.1 server with the full profile, passing a unique node ID by typing the following command.
+1. Start the JBoss server with the full profile, passing a unique node ID by typing the following command.
 Be sure to replace `UNIQUE_NODE_ID` with a node identifier that is unique to both servers.

         For Linux:  JBOSS_HOME_SERVER_1/bin/standalone.sh -c standalone-full.xml -Djboss.tx.node.id=UNIQUE_NODE_ID
         For Windows:  JBOSS_HOME_SERVER_1\bin\standalone.bat -c standalone-full.xml -Djboss.tx.node.id=UNIQUE_NODE_ID